talnsoftware/DSynt_Converter/README.md

 (i) IMPORTANT
 * Input file should be in the CoNll 2009 format; see http://ufal.mff.cuni.cz/conll2009-st/task-description.html (predicted columns and the columns after the 14th are ignored).
 * All empty lines (betwen two consecutive sentences) must be empty!
 No spaces or tabs!
+(The evaluation set of the PTB for example can have these tabs)
 * Input file should have .conll extension
 * Input file should be encoded as UTF-8 without BOM